Skip to main content

 How is vitamin D deficiency diagnosed?

-It may be suspected from your medical history, symptoms, or lifestyle.
+It may be suspected from someone's medical history, symptoms, or lifestyle.
 A simple blood test for vitamin D level can make the diagnosis.
 Blood tests for calcium and phosphate levels and liver function may also show changes linked to a low level of vitamin D.

 Sometimes a wrist X-ray is done for a child in order to see how the bones are developing.
 This can assess how severe the problem is by looking for changes in the wrist bones.
+This is when vitamin D deficiency has already been identified and specialists are assessing its impact.

 Vitamin D deficiency treatment